Palace of Culture and Science

-The Palace of Culture and Science (Pałac Kultury i Nauki; (Note: /pl/) abbreviated PKiN) (Note: /pl/) is a notable high-rise building in central Warsaw, Poland.
+The Palace of Culture and Science (Pałac Kultury i Nauki; (Note: /pl/) PKiN (Note: /pl/)) is a notable high-rise building in central Warsaw, Poland.
 With a total height of 237 m, it is the second tallest building in both Warsaw and Poland (after the Varso Tower), the eighth tallest building in the European Union and one of the tallest on the European continent.
-At the time of its completion in 1955, the Palace was the eighth tallest building in the world, retaining the position until 1961; it was also briefly the tallest clock tower in the world, from 2000 until the 2002 installation of a clock mechanism on the NTT Docomo Yoyogi Building in Tokyo, Japan.
+At the time of its completion in 1955, the Palace was the eighth tallest building in the world, retaining the position until 1961.
+Between 2000 and 2002, it was also the tallest clock tower in the world.
+(Note: It remained the tallest clock tower in the world until the installation of a clock mechanism on the NTT Docomo Yoyogi Building in Tokyo, Japan.)

-Inspired by Polish historical architecture and American art deco high-rise buildings, the Palace of Culture and Science was designed by Soviet-Russian architect Lev Rudnev in "Seven Sisters" style.
+Inspired by Polish historical architecture and American art deco high-rise buildings, the Palace of Culture and Science was designed by Soviet architect Lev Rudnev in the spirit of the "Seven Sisters".

 The Palace houses various public and cultural institutions, including theatres, museums, universities, a cinema, a concert hall, a public swimming pool, and the offices of the Polish Academy of Sciences.
 The building is decorated with sculptures representing the fields of culture and science.
 The main entrance features sculptures of the astronomer Nicolaus Copernicus, by Ludwika Nitschowa, and the poet Adam Mickiewicz, by Stanisław Horno-Popławski.
 Since 2007, the PKiN has been listed in the Registry of Objects of Cultural Heritage.

 Name

 The building was originally known as the Joseph Stalin Palace of Culture and Science (Pałac Kultury i Nauki imienia Józefa Stalina).
 During the period of destalinization, the dedication to Stalin was revoked.
 Stalin's name was removed from the colonnade, the interior lobby and one of the building's sculptures.

 The Palace has a variety of nicknames.
-The most popular ones are Pekin ("Beijing", from its acronym PKiN) and Patyk ("stick", presumably from its appearance).
-Other nicknames include pajac ("clown", a word that sounds similar to pałac), strzykawka ("syringe"), słoń w koronkowych gatkach ("elephant in lacy underwear"), ruski tort ("Russian birthday cake"), rakieta Stalina ("Stalin' rocket"), koszmarny sen pijanego cukiernika ("drunk confectioner's nightmare", attributed to poet Władysław Broniewski), and vulgar terms such as chuj Stalina ("Stalin's dick").
+The most popular ones are Pekin ("Beijing", from its acronym PKiN) and patyk ("stick", presumably from its appearance).
+Other nicknames include pajac ("clown", a word that sounds similar to pałac), strzykawka ("syringe"), słoń w koronkowych gatkach ("elephant in lacy underwear"), ruski tort ("Russian birthday cake"), rakieta Stalina ("Stalin's rocket"), koszmarny sen pijanego cukiernika ("drunk confectioner's nightmare", attributed to poet Władysław Broniewski), and even vulgar terms such as chuj Stalina ("Stalin's dick").